valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 This tutorial is for developers interested in database systems, and the technologies above.
 Required background:

-* Basic programming familiarity (e.g, understand program structure, event-oriented programming) - Python experience is not required
+* Basic programming familiarity (if you are familiar with `if/else`, parameterized function calls, `row.column` object access, and basic event oriented programming, you are all set).
+Python experience is not required.

-* Some database background (if you have heard of tables, columns and foreign keys, you are good to go)
+* Some database background (if you have heard of tables, columns and foreign keys, you are good to go).

 &nbsp;